-If you are interested in enrolling at Mahurangi College you are welcome to make a pre-enrolment appointment by emailing us (above).
-Alternatively, you can join us on our OPEN DAYS.
+If you are interested in enrolling at Mahurangi College this year (2020) you are welcome to make a pre-enrolment appointment by emailing us (above).

 IN ZONE (HOME) AUTOMATIC ENTRY